Ultra-light axions and the $S_8$ tension: joint constraints from the cosmic microwave background and galaxy clustering

 It can be seen that, for \(m_\mathrm{a} \geq 10^{-24}\,\mathrm{eV}\), the power suppression is on too small scales to lower significantly \(S_8\).
 For \(m_\mathrm{a} \leq 10^{-28}\,\mathrm{eV}\), the data constraint is too strong to leave an appreciable amount of axions that significantly lowers \(S_8\).
-However, there is a window for \(m_\mathrm{a} \in [10^{-27}, 10^{-25}]\,\mathrm{eV}\), where the presence of axions significantly lowers \(S_8\) and is allowed by the data we consider.
+However, there is a window for \(m_\mathrm{a} \in [10^{-27}, 10^{-25}]\,\mathrm{eV}\), where the presence of axions significantly lowers \(S_8\) and is allowed by the data we consider. \(S_8\) is lowered because the Jeans scale today for \(m_\mathrm{a} = 10^{-25} - 10^{-26}\,\mathrm{eV}\) is about \(4 - 12\,h^{-1}\,\mathrm{Mpc}\) (see Eq.~\eqref{eq:axion_Jeans}).
 We therefore discuss the prospects of axions resolving discrepancies in the inferred values of \(S_8\) given CMB and LSS data in \S~\ref{sec:discussion}.